 relevant entries in the

-The roles of the primary and secondary MySQL Clusters in this
+The roles of the primary and secondary NDB Clusters in this

 scenario are fully determined by